Welcome to the Prince George's County Fire/Emergency Medical Services Department!

 The Prince George’s County Fire and Emergency Medical Services Department is the sixteenth busiest fire department in the United States and the largest in the State of Maryland.
 Prince George’s County is a large (nearly 500 square mile) jurisdiction composed of communities that range from urban and suburban to rural and agricultural.
 The Fire/EMS Department answers over one hundred forty thousand calls for service annually, protecting close to a million residents and visitors.
 Our emergency response workforce includes over 900 sworn personnel operating from 50 community stations and support facilities.
 Service disciplines include fire suppression, basic and advanced life support, hazardous materials, fire prevention, life safety, forensic investigation and explosive mitigation, as well as a variety of specialized teams.

 We offer a competitive starting salary and a generous benefit and leave package, which includes special duty pay, 20-year retirement with pension and options for deferred compensation, as well as medical, dental, prescription and vision plans; all entry training is included.
 Promotional opportunities are frequent, with over 80 promotions occurring in the last calendar year.
 We are strongly committed to diversity, inclusiveness, and community representation.
 If you are currently considering a rewarding career with the Prince George’s County Fire/EMS Department, use the outline below to guide you through our selection process.
-We anticipate hiring over 100 firefighters between July 2017 and June 2018.

 - Familiarize yourself with the Hiring and Selection Process.